lucashlaing/cse15l-lab-reports/lab-report-1.md

 ![Image](CdNoArg.png)

-The working directory was `/home` when the code was run. `cd` does not have any output and it worked as expected.
-As there was no argument, the directory we were in did not change as we can see in the next line.
-The output is not an error but this line was pointless as it did nothing.
+The working directory was `/home/lecture1/messages` when the code was run. `cd` does not have any output and it worked as expected.
+As there was no argument, our directory went back to the root directory which is  `/home`.
+There was no output as  `cd` never gives an output and only changes our directory.

 ## `cd` with directory as argument